KidneyOS/KidneyOS/kernel/src/threading/Readme.md

 ### Ownership of Threads

 Each thread, more specifically it's TCB, will have exactly one owner at any given time.
+The ownership primarily exists with the Thread Manager outside of thread switching section (see notes on [Thread Manager](#the-thread-manager) for information on state during context switching).
 The kernel itself can own a single thread at any given time.
-This is the TCB stored within `RUNNING_THREAD`.
-This is also the thread that should be currently executing.
+This thread's ID is stored within `RUNNING_THREAD_TID`, and is the thread that should be currently executing.
 Notably, while a thread is running, it's TCB does not accurately reflect it's state; the state is only updated on context switches.

-Every non-running thread must be owned by the scheduler (`SCHEDULER`).
 The scheduler is responsible for determining the order of thread's to be run and provides a simple interface for the kernel to interact with.
-These ownership rules allow for a large degree of freedom for the implementation of the scheduler (which is desirable since that is a student facing assignment).
-The scheduler, when asked, will relinquish ownership of a thread to the kernel and may be given new threads from the kernel.
+Instead of handling the ownership directly, it handles the IDs of threads existing in the Thread Manager.
+This ensures the scheduling system's independence with respect to the thread management system.
+This also means for example when adding threads, explicit calls to both the Thread Manager and the Scheduler are required, one for creating and transferring ownership to the manager, and other for adding the allocated ID to the scheduler.

 ### Thread Creation